School Library Journal-October 2010

 is a neat story with very unique illustrations that add to it's appeal.
 One family I shared this book with had actually been to see Astro in Mystic Connecticut and all the kids were tickled to read this story about a seal they had "met".
 This is an excellent book to add to a homeschooling unit learning about sea lions.
 It would also be a great book to do along with a lapbook about sea lions.

 A Day on the Mountain

 is the only story out of the fall's five that was done in poetry and bravo to Kevin Kurtz for pulling it off so gracefully!
 My tongue didn't stumble once as I read this aloud to my crew.
 Kevin is a new author to Sylan Dell and I hope he'll be back.
 The story teaches about the animals you find in a mountainous habitat and how the animals you find changes as you go higher above sea level.
-Erin Huter (also new to Sylvan Dell) rocked these illustrations (my favorite illustrations out of these releases) and was very clever with her "zooming in" boxes to see up-close details on the animals.
+Erin Huter (also new to Arbordale) rocked these illustrations (my favorite illustrations out of these releases) and was very clever with her "zooming in" boxes to see up-close details on the animals.

 Fur and Feathers

 is a short imaginative story that helps children start understanding the process of animal class identification.
 Illustrated by Laurie Allen Klein, who also illustrated one of my all time favorite Sylan Dell books Where Should Turtle Be, this book has soft and appealing illustrations.
 This story was short and engaging enough for my three year old, but would still be good to use with my six year old using the back "For Creative Minds" section for expansion.

 Go to review online